Have you ever tried visual brainstorming?

 Regardless of whether the examples come from a real-life or digital source, it’s very important to showcase only the aspects of the inspiration we’re actually inspired by, otherwise we run the risk of our mood boards looking a tad convoluted.
 For this reason, we might want to crop out the aspects of the examples that don’t align with the message we’re trying to communicate.

 To crop an image in Ledavio, hold the alt key while dragging the corners of the image.
 Easy!

-Once you’ve found what you’re looking for, click the image to add it to the mood board to further reinforce the mood.
+Once you have found what you are looking for, click on the image to add it to the mood board to further reinforce the mood.

 Holistically, colors are often what we notice first, as facial-expressions, words, and even imagery requires more cognitive thinking in order to understand their intended meaning.
 We know that red colors can mean luck or passion (among many other meanings) depending on the context or culture, but we also know that red can induce feelings of anger — what we know about color theory can heavily determine what customers and users think when they interact with our designs.